 Diversity is the key word of this department.
 Be it literature, art or social issues, you can tailor studies about Japanese history and culture to match your own interests and needs.
 We often see a tiny heap of salt at the entrance to Japanese restaurants.
 Can you explain the reason for this?
 In the 10,000 years since the Japanese archipelago broke off from the Asian continent, its inhabitants have been inspired by varieties of cultural patterns all over the world and have constructed their own unique cultural identity.
 The curriculum of this department helps you study Japanese culture and language from multiple aspects through international and contemporary perspectives.
 A wide variety of courses ranging from Japanese history, Japanese language, classic and contemporary literature, to intercultural communication and social science are offered.

 This department offers a broad-based curriculum that is designed to help students acquire practical English skills as a 'must' tool for global communications.
 The aim of this department is to develop students' English communication ability through multi-cultural perspectives to accelerate mutual understanding with people from different backgrounds and cultures.
-All students in this department are encouraged to participate in its tailor-made program at UC Davis in California, USA.
+All students in this department are encouraged to participate in our study-English-abroad programs.
 Being exposed to "others" of diverse races, nationalities and cultures, students can develop practical English communication skills to become global citizens.
 Courses such as Gender Studies, Psycho-Linguistics, British Literature, British and American Theatre Performances and Educational Theory and Practice are offered.